Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/research-program-for-literacy-without-sound/handout.md

 # Research Program for Literacy Without Sound

-**What gets studied next, why Brazil matters, and what infrastructure makes it possible**
+**What could be studied next, why Brazil matters, and what support would make it possible**

 The science framing already does important work.